sanderengel/gds_exam_project/README.md

 pixi run app
 ```

-_Note: while I have tried to optimize the app as much as possible (I am no expert), expect it to take at least 30 seconds to load..._
+_Note: While I have tried to optimize the app as much as possible (I am no expert), expect it to take at least 30 seconds to load..._

 ## Raw Data

 We collect the raw lightning and fire data through NASA Earthdata and NASA FIRMS, respectively.

-The raw fire data can be found at `data/fire/DL_FIRE_SV-C2_730956/fire_archive_SV-C2_730956.csv`.
+The raw fire data can be found at `data/fire/DL_FIRE_SV-C2_745271/fire_archive_SV-C2_745271.csv`.

-Due to the large size of the raw lightning data, we cannot upload here to this repo.
+Due to the large size of the raw lightning data, we cannot upload it here to this repo.
 Instead, here is a (barely) short guide of how to fetch the data.

 ### Fetch NASA Earthdata GLMCIERRA Lightning Strikes